All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Using American Airlines Miles

 American Airlines uses dynamic pricing which means prices in points can go up and down.
 But it’s still fairly common to see prices for 45,000 round trip.
 Sometimes even less!
 Traveling in peak season may cost more.
-You’ll want to avoid flights on their partner British Airways which has high fuel surcharges.
+You’ll want to avoid flights on their partner British Airways, which has high fuel surcharges.

 A valuable tool for flexible travelers is the AA Award Map.
 This map allows you to search for award flights by region based on the number of miles you have available.